Last Updated on August 21, 2022 by Nina Ahmedow

 Vegan-Friendly Restaurants in Athens

-With so few options for actual sit-down vegan restaurants in Athens, you may want to go to some non-vegan places at some point during your stay.
-These are tried and tested and I absolutely recommend them if you run out of vegan places to go to in Athens.
+If you’ve already tried all the vegan restaurants in Athens you may want to go to some non-vegan places at some point during your stay.
+These are tried and tested, and I absolutely recommend them if you run out of vegan restaurants in Athens.

 The Best Vegetarian Restaurant in Athens

-Before Lime Bistro opened we often went to Avocado.
-It’s a vegetarian restaurant which is much better than a meat restaurant with a few vegan options, in my opinion.
-Avocado also has the best location of any of the places on this list.
+Before the first vegan restaurant opened, I often went to Avocado, a vegetarian restaurant in the center of Athens.
+In my opinion, vegetarian restaurants are a much better alternative than meat restaurants with only a few vegan options.
+Avocado has the best location of any of the places on this list.
 It’s a mere five-minute walk from the Greek Parliament so you can come here for lunch or dinner after you watch the changing of the guards.

-Avocado is probably also the place with the best service in Athens.
+Avocado is probably also the place with the best service you will encounter as a vegan in Athens.
 The Iranian owner grew up in the USA, and you’ll definitely get the kind of attentive service you’re used to from North America.
-What better combination than Iranian hospitality and American customer orientation?
+What better combination than Iranian hospitality and American customer service?

-The Avocado menu is a lot more interesting than at a lot of the other places in Athens.
+The Avocado menu is a lot more interesting than at a lot of the other places you’ll come across as a vegan in Athens.
 There are burgers, pasta, and pizza, of course, but there are mainly excellent rice and noodle dishes.
 They even use tempeh which I haven’t seen anywhere else in Greece.

 Avocado offers enough vegan options to satisfy everyone with everything being delicious and really filling.
 My one complaint would be that there seems to be some confusion with regards to honey.
 The menu states that most juices and smoothies are vegan, but actually many of them include honey.